ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ## Cleanup

-The script below will delete all deployments
+In a terminal and, inside `kubernetes-environment/author-book-review-helm-chart` folder, run the script below to uninstall all services and applications.
 ```
 ./cleanup.sh
 ```